KevinMarquette/kevinmarquette.github.io/_posts/2017-03-17-Powershell-Gherkin-specification-validation.md

 Pester has a interesting secret feature that we need to talk about.
 It supports Gherkin-style feature specifications.
 I had no idea this was even a thing until I was looking at one of Joel Bennett's modules and saw something I had not seen before.

 This feature allows you to define your features and specifications in a simple business readable syntax.
 Then you crate a validation script that gets executed with that specification.
 It will give you pass/fail results on each item like Pester.
 I think this is awesome and more people need to know about it.
-I am not exactly sure when this feature was introduced, so you may need to update Pester to get it.
+I am not exactly sure when this feature was introduced, so you may need to update Pester to get it.<!--more-->

 This is the first post in a 3 part series on Gherkin.